MixinNetwork/mixin/README.md

 ## Start a Kernel Node

-To start a node, create a directory `mixin` for the config and network data files, then put a genesis.json and nodes.json files in it.
+To start a node, create a directory `mixin` for the config and network data files, then put the genesis.json, nodes.json and config.json files in it.

+The main net genesis.json, nodes.json and an example config.example.json files can be obtained from [here](https://github.com/MixinNetwork/mixin/tree/master/config), you only need to put your own signer spend key in the config.json file.

 ```
 $ ./mixin help kernel